MileHacker Logo

 Food and Water Safety

 Tap water is generally not for drinking; stick to Bottled water.
 Food hygiene in established restaurants is for the most part good.
-Exercise caution with street food; select vendors with visible cooking and high turnover to verify freshness.
+Exercise caution with street food; select vendors with visible cooking and high turnover to confirm freshness.

 Crime and Scams